 Aside from the bathroom and one bedroom, the rest of their apartment was essentially one big room; the dining room was part of the living room, with the breakfast table between the kitchen and the living room.
 Sue and I were talking in the kitchen, and I said quietly with air quotes, “Dad was ‘masturbating’ this morning.”

 Sue took the toast out of the toaster and carried it to the plates, already on the table.
 Without negativity, surprise, eye contact, or pause, she said, “Yeah, he does that.
-I don’t know why, though; he can’t get hard because of his medicine.”
+I don’t know why, though; he can’t get get an erection.”

 I replied, “He said that you don’t help him, so that’s why he has to do it.”

 Sue still didn’t change her morning routine in the slightest, nor her tone: “Yeah, he says that, too.”
 She had her own way of dealing with dad’s new quirks by assessing them at face value.
-Dad wasn’t mean or violent (not that he had that capacity anyway).
+Dad wasn’t mean or violent (not that he had that in him in the first place).
 He was becoming different from the way he had been, and that was all there was to it.

 Sue and I used to joke about people who used platitudes like “it is what it is,” or “shit happens,” or “what are ya gonna do?”
 She hated the popular phrase at the time, “Just sayin’.”
 She would read articles about modern language and slang in The Atlantic or The New Yorker, and of course I was exposed to a lot of that in my high school classrooms, so we had a lot of fun conversations about words and language.

 We were also honest with ourselves, and phrases like “it is what it is,” however empty, helped us cope.
 Maybe we didn’t say it, but we did live it.
-Knowing more about why dad did some of the things he did wasn’t particularly useful day-to-day, nor was having a latin derivative used by the field of medicine to label those behaviors.
+Knowing more about why dad did some of the things he did wasn’t particularly useful in the day-to-day goings-on, nor was having a latin derivative used by the field of medicine to label those behaviors.
 So he was “masturbating.”
 So what?

 Sue and I wrapped up our breakfast preparations.